Biden tells Pacific islands leaders that he hears their warnings about climate change and will act

 Pacific islands leaders gathered Monday for the start of a two-day Washington summit.
 Many have been critical of rich countries for not doing enough to control climate change despite being responsible for much of the problem, and for profiting from loans provided to vulnerable nations to mitigate the effects.

-At the summit’s start, Biden said that his administration is requesting Congress approve $200 million in new assistance for the region, including financing to help the islands prepare for climate and natural hazards and improve infrastructure.
-Biden has put a premium on improving ties in the Pacific amid rising U.S. concern about China’s growing military and economic influence.
+At the summit’s start, Biden said his administration is requesting Congress approve $200 million in new assistance for the region, including financing to help the islands prepare for climate and natural hazards and improve infrastructure.
+Biden has put a premium on improving ties in the Pacific at a time of rising U.S. concern about China’s growing military and economic influence.

 “I want you to know I hear you, the people in the United States and around the world hear you,” Biden told the leaders.
 “We hear your warnings of a rising sea and (that) they pose an existential threat to your nations.
 We hear your calls for reassurance that you never, never, never will lose your statehood, or membership of the U.N. as a result of a climate crisis.
 Today, the United States is making it clear that this is our position as well.”

 As part of the summit, the U.S. is formally establishing diplomatic relations with two South Pacific nations, the Cook Islands and Niue.
-Later Monday, Secretary of State Antony Blinken will take part in signing ceremonies with Niue Premier Dalton Tagelagi and with Cook Islands Prime Minister Mark Brown to mark the new elevated relations.
+Secretary of State Antony Blinken took part in separate signing ceremonies with Niue Premier Dalton Tagelagi and Cook Islands Prime Minister Mark Brown to mark the new elevated relations.

+“Today, we celebrate shared history, common values and people-to-people ties between our two nations, Tagelagi said at the Niue ceremony. ”We have been looking forward to this day.”

 Brown welcomed the elevation of U.S. relations with the Cook Islands and said the U.S.-Pacific islands partnership could be an important tool for helping the region achieve its aspirations.